biocore/emp/README.md

 * `results/` diversity analyses and high-level results (e.g., figures and tables that are useful for presentations)
     - `results_locations.txt` links to where large results files can be found (e.g., alpha- and beta-diversity results)

-* `scripts/` utility scripts and EMP code other than notebooks
+* `scripts/` utility scripts and code not specific to particular analyses
     - `01-metadata-templates/`
     - `02-colors-and-styles/`
     - `03-phylogenetic-placement/`